 SaferGlobe is a group of researchers bringing transparency to arms trade in Finland.
 Over the years, their annual pdf report has gathered ever-increasing interest from journalists and state officials.
-Now for the first time ever, the report is widely available to anyone interested, in the form of a mini-website and interactive data visualisations.
+With the help of this project, the report has become widely available to anyone interested, in the form of a mini-website and interactive data visualisations.

-SaferGlobe is an independent peace and security think tank, which studies and develops tools for the promotion of lasting peace and security.
-Their members range from seasoned experts to young academics, from military personnel to peace researchers.
-Many of their members have practical experience from conflict or post-conflict zones.
-Through their network of researchers, SaferGlobe have expertise on a wide range of topics from local security priorities to conflict sensitive business, arms control and development of crisis management.
+SaferGlobe is an independent peace and security think tank, studying and developing tools for the promotion of lasting peace and security.
+Its membership ranges from seasoned experts to young academics, and from military personnel to peace researchers, many of whom have experience from conflict and post-conflict zones.
 SaferGlobe has published over twenty reports, many of which have been covered by the Finnish television or other national or international news media.

 More on our approach can be found in this Arms Exports blog article

 Finland’s arms trade hadn’t been in the public eye in the past, even though the export permit decisions are political.
 By expanding the debate about the arms trade and its control, the arms control report can help make the world safer.

 The Finnish Arms Export Report for 2016 (published in late 2017) had a much wider reach and gained more attention than the earlier reports.
 It was the lead story of the most popular newscast (YLE TV1) on Finnish television that day, and received a lot of media attention.
 At the press event, the keynote was delivered by Mr Ilkka Kanerva (MP), the chairperson of the governmental Defence Committee of Finland.
 He stated that the digitalised Arms Export Report is the best tool related to arms trade that he has seen.
 He also extended his gratitude to SaferGlobe and Futurice.
 SaferGlobe was invited to the Parliament of Finland to present the report.